authelia/authelia/docs/content/en/reference/guides/troubleshooting.md

 #### Listening Line

-The listening line looks like the following examples:
+The listening line will have a message which is similar to the following examples:

 - `Listening for non-TLS connections on '0.0.0.0:9091' path '/'`
 - `Listening for TLS connections on '0.0.0.0:9091' path '/'`